poole/hyde/resources.md

 * Week 2: Collaboration and code sharing with GitHub, resolving conflicts
 * Week 3 (optional): git workflow on the command line

+#### Software Carpentry Bootcamp: Unix, Git, and Python

+This bootcamp-style course is designed to introduce attendees to a collection of tools useful for reproducible computational research: Unix (bash) shell scripting, version control with Git, and programming with Python.
+The class will meet over four consecutive days for three hours each session.
+Each class meeting will include brief tutorials interspersed with challenge exercises.
+No prior programming experience is required.
+* Day 1: Task automation with Unix (bash) shell scripting
+* Day 2: Version control with Git
+* Day 3: Programming with Python: data structures, loops, conditionals
+* Day 4: Programming with Python: creating functions, errors and exceptions, defensive programming

 ### General

 * [Your toolbox: an overview of Galaxy, R, Python, and the command line]({% post_url 2014-07-13-toolbox %})